cechandler/dissertation-paper/dissertation/diss-outline.md

 ## Associative Segments

-- Brief overview of Hanninen terminology
+- Brief overview of Hanninen terminology?

 	- segmentation and associative organization as a way to track variation
 	- sonic and contextual domains